COVID Counseling Can Help

 Other Services at Evolution Wellness

 Here at our therapy practice based in Wilmington, NC, we provide a variety of services to help you reach wellness.
 Whether you are struggling with anxiety, depression, or grief, we want to support you.
 And along with our individual services, our therapists provide family therapy, too.
-Family therapy services include couples therapy, divorce counseling, premarital counseling, and therapy for teens.
+Family therapy services include couples therapy, divorce counseling, intimacy & sex therapy, premarital counseling, and therapy for teens.
+Our therapists are LGBTQIA affirming.
 Furthermore, all of this is available to you in person or online in North Carolina.